fynnbrem/derivix/README.md

 # Notes
 - Requires a LaTeX distribution on your local machine to run
     - Check out [MiKTeX](https://miktex.org) for a dynamic, minimal distribution
+- During execution, there might be Pop-Ups that ask you for package installation.
+These are managed by your LaTeX distribution and indicate that you lack a LaTeX-package required for this app.